Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seeMethodNotInvoked

-Checks the method of stub *was not invoked* after the last execution.
+Checks that a method of a stub *was not invoked* after the last execution.
-Requires a stub as a first parameter, a method name as second.
+Requires a stub as the first parameter, a method name as the second.
-Optionally pass an arguments which are expected for executed method.
+Optionally pass the arguments which are expected by the executed method.

  * magic
  * see createMocks